littlebizzy/slickstack/wordpress/index.md

 ### Custom Files

-*Live configuration files used by current SlickStack installation that may be altered by LittleBizzy or Ubuntu for better performance.*
+*Live configuration files and boilerplates used by current SlickStack installation that may be altered by LittleBizzy or Ubuntu for better performance.*

 * <a href="blacklist.txt">blacklist.txt</a>
 * <a href="object-cache.txt">object-cache.txt</a>